cfbevan/cfbevan.github.io/content/projects/nixos.md

 ## Learning

-I learn best by listening and then getting some hands on time.Yes, traditional school really worked for me.
+I learn best by listening and then getting some hands on time.
+Yes, traditional school really worked for me.
 I found a YouTube user with a shared configuration repository that I could use as examples and to follow along in the videos.

 - <https://www.youtube.com/watch?v=6WLaNIlDW0M&list=PL_WcXIXdDWWpuypAEKzZF2b5PijTluxRG>
 - <https://gitlab.com/librephoenix/nixos-config>